Table of Contents

 Parmesan dijon chicken is a recipe I started making shortly after Nathan and I started dating, so it has a huge place in my heart/comfort place.
 This really was one of the absolute first things we ever made together.
 This chicken recipe is easily a favorite!

-He picked his favorite meal the first time, and the second one was mine, which was this parmesan dijon chicken dish right here.
-Very quickly, it became a staple in our meal rotations and has remained there since, and that was 14 years ago.
+He picked his favorite meal the first time, and the second one was mine, which was this dish right here.
+Very quickly, it became a staple in our meal rotations and has remained there since, and that was over 14 years ago.

 This post contains affiliate links